mongodb/docs/source/reference/configuration-options.rst

    *Default:* false

-   Runs the :option:`mongod` instance in a quiet mode that attempts to limit the amount of output.
+   Runs the :program:`mongod` instance in a quiet mode that attempts to limit the amount of output.

 .. setting:: port

    *Default:* 27017

-   Specifies a TCP port for the :option:`mongod` to listen for client connections.
+   Specifies a TCP port for the :program:`mongod` to listen for client connections.
 On UNIX-like systems root access is required for ports with numbers lower than 1000.